-We have read with regret the Confessions of a Minister's Wife in the February Atlantic.
-Is it accurate to portray ministers and peoples "in mad church for dollars," as depending upon church fairs, concerts, etc., to raise money, especially for benevolences?
-Are ministers and churches estimated prined by a collection of photographs.
-Life Portraits of Queen Victoria is another The series is made up of refeature productions from photographs and paintings.
-They cover the life of the queen from infancy to old age, and are accompanied by descriptive text.
-Theo-dore Roosevelt, vice president elect of the United States, contributes an article entitled, "Reform Through Social entitled, "Reform Through Social Work," "Disbanding the Union Army" is the title of an article by Ida M. Tarbell.
-This describes the extraordinary feat accomplished by the Federal gov-ernment at the close of the Civil War, when, without any disaster, a million soldiers were returned to quiet pursuits.
-Among the contents of the magazine are "What We Know About Mars." by Edward S. Holden.
-"Billy's Tearless Woe," a story written and illustrated by Frederic Remington; "The Law of by Frederic Remington; "The Law of Life," an Alaskan story, by Jack Lon-don; "Dan McCarthy," a story of the New York Police, by J. Lincoln Stef-fens, and an instalment of "Kim," by Rudyard Kipling.-The S. S. McClure Co., New York.
+We have read with regret the Con-essions of a Minister's Wife in the February Atlantic.
+Is it accurate to portray ministers and peoples "in mad search for dollars," as depending upon church fairs, concerts, etc., to raise money, especially for benevolences?
+Are inaugurated and is merely for the pur- | ministers and churches estimated prin-

+Portraits of Queen Victoria is another feature.
+The series is made up of reproductions from photographs and paintings.
+They cover the life of the and queen from infancy to old age, and are accompanied by descriptive text.
+Theoaccompanied by descriptive text.
+Theo-dore Roosevelt, vice president elect of the United States, contributes an article entitled, "Reform Through Social Work."
+"Disbanding the Union Army Social is the fitle of an article by Ida M. Tar-bell.
+This describes the extraordinary feat accomplished by the Federal gov-ernment at the close of the Civil War, when, without any disaster, a million soldiers were returned to quiet pursuits. solders were returned to quiet pursuits.
+Among the contents of the magazine are "What We Know About Mars," by Edward S. Holden.
+"Billy's Tearless Woe," a story written and illustrated by Frederic Remington: "The Law of Life," an Alaskan story, by Jack London: "Dan McCarthy," a story of the New York Police, by J. Lincoln Steffens, and an instalment of "Kim," by Rudyard Kipling .- The S. S. McClure Co., New York.
+SALT LAKE THEATRE.